sailfishos/sdk-test-suite/README.rst

   git submodule update --init --recursive

-Start by ensuring that the SDK metadata recorded in ``config.py`` match the SDK version under test and that ``INSTALLER`` points to the correct installer executable or its wrapper that hides any environment-specific aspects of its invocation, like adding local repositories:
+If needed, prepare a wrapper script that hides any environment-specific aspects of installer invocation, like adding local repositories:

 ::